apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

     * `async` - Indicates that index is to be updated asynchronously.
 In such a case this value is used to determine the [indexing lane](#indexing-lane)
     * Any other value which ends in `async`.
+3. `reindex` - If set to `true` reindexing would be performed for that index.
+Post which the property would be removed.
+    Refer to [reindexing](#reindexing) for more details.

 Based on above 2 properties `IndexUpdate` creates `IndexEditor` instances as it traverses the diff and registers them with itself passing on the callbacks for various changes